-Fair to say, some of these signs can relate to “Colic” and “trapped wind” so it’s often a process of elimination but if you are seeing these signs usually before your baby goes to sleep – try putting them to bed a little sooner.
+Fair to say, some of these signs can relate to” Coli” and” trapped wind”, so it’s often a process of elimination but if you see these signs usually before your baby goes to sleep – try putting them to bed a little sooner.

 Should your baby fight going to sleep for over half an hour without crying, it’s a chance your baby may be undertired.
 Try pushing those wake windows by 10 minutes.

-Now I’m not saying that following the wake windows is going to solve all of your baby sleep issues but it might just make things a little smoother.
+Now I’m not saying that following the wake windows will solve all of your baby sleep issues, but it might just make things a little smoother.
 It did for me!

-If you have found this useful, please share with all your tired friends!
+If you have found this helpful, please share it with all your tired friends!

 Keep safe and well,